1600kabir/face-blur/README.md

 # face-blur
-Use this to blur faces in an image, done as part of my work at centrex
+Use this to blur faces in an image, done as part of my work at cemtrex